ranjithrd/confluence_23/src/events/chemistry.md

   Do you have what it takes to survive, and trump all the challenges the world of chemistry has to offer?
+rules: >-
-rules: "* Each team must have fully charged phones with good internet access."
+  * Each team must have fully charged phones and at least one laptop with good internet access.

+  * Students will be required to carry lab coats with them along with basic stationery.
 teamsize: 2 participants
 ---